adampotton/Group-3-gotta-catch-em-all-/README.md

 Datasets and code for AI project to classify all 151 generation one pokemon :)

-1. model which classifies 5 pokemon (starters, pikachu and eeveee) from separate folder
+1. Model which classifies 5 pokemon (starters, pikachu and eeveee) from separate folder
-   a) manual classes and image numbers
+   * manual classes and image numbers
-   b) automatic classes and image numbers__
+   * automatic classes and image numbers

-2a. model which classifies 20 pokemon from separate folder__
+2a.
+Model which classifies 20 pokemon from separate folder

-2b. model which classifies 10 random pokemon from folder of 151 pokemon__
+2b.
+Model which classifies 10 random pokemon from folder of 151 pokemon with changing learning rate